A day in the life: Staying in Seminyak

 Now that you’re all fueled up you might want to convert that potential energy into body movement.
 There is no better way to do this in Seminyak than to take a long walk along the beach, enjoying the calm rolling waves and peeking into the various resort scenes along the way.
-From Sisterfields cafe it is roughly a 7 minute walk to the Masceti Temple Petitenget on Jalan Petitenget.
-Not only is the temple rich in cultural heritage, it’s also the perfect launch point for a seaside stroll.
+From Sisterfields cafe it is roughly a 7-minute walk to the Masceti Temple Petitenget on Jalan Petitenget.
+Not only is the temple rich in cultural heritage, but it’s also the perfect launch point for a seaside stroll.
 The temple itself has an entry fee and traditional dress needs to be observed, but you can get all the details here before you check it out.
-The story of this ancient site is that is was constructed in order to protect people from the dark spirits that lurked in the nearby forest that made people ill, and locals still use the site to make offerings and give prayer.
+The story of this ancient site is that it was constructed in order to protect people from the dark spirits that lurked in the nearby forest that made people ill, and locals still use the site to make offerings and give a prayer.

 Petitenget Temple// Jalan Petitenget

 You can exit the temple almost directly onto the warm sand and sparkling waters.
 Previous visitors recommend buying a fresh coconut from a local stand to take with you along the walk.
-Once on the beach you can turn left to head south and meander your way down as long as you feel.
+Once on the beach, you can turn left to head south and meander your way down as long as you feel.
 It’s a little over 5 kilometres if you make it all the way down to Legian Beach, but remember that you need to get back!
 Depending on the season the days can start to really heat up near lunchtime so if you do like to eat breakfast later in the morning you can opt to take this walk first.